jpdevries/emosvg/README.md

 ## 🛠 Usage

 Use Emoji in your HTML.
-Wrap them in `span.emoji`.
+Wrap them in&nbsp;`span.emoji`.
 ```html
 <h1>
   <span class="emoji">🎉</span>